On the Western tip of the island of

 Peenemunde during WWII.
 Earlier ultra-secret

-technological projects such as the V1 rockets
+technological projects such as the V1 rocket were

-first US rocket to reach an altitude of 244
+The first US rocket to reach an

-miles, high above the 62-mile Karman line that
+altitude of 244 miles, high above the 62-mile

-divides Earth's atmosphere and space was an
+Karman line that divides Earth's atmosphere and

-original V2 rocket that was seized and
+space was an original V2 rocket that was seized

 launched for the first time from White

-Sands Proving Ground in New Mexico on February 24, 1949.
+Sands Proving Ground in New Mexico on February 24, 1949,

-World War II, Peenemunde Army Research Center was
+After World War II, Peenemunde Army

-taken over by Russians, who developed their R-7
+developed their R-7

 ICBM rocket